 - I. Ensure tenants understand the Residential Tenancy Agreement and their rights and responsibilities and the rights of the landlord in relation to additional occupants - II.
 Ensure tenancy management practices are being followed to ensure all household members are recorded on the Residential Tenancy Agreement - III.
 Ensure household incomes and rent are correct - IV.
 Ensure tenants have knowledge of where they can obtain (name of orgs) policies and procedures in relation to additional tenancies and other tenancy management matters - V. Provide details of support services for tenants to help them sustain their tenancies - VI.
 Treat all information received from applicants and tenants as confidential and records are kept secure and protected. - VII.
 Ensure that all standards are met according to AHO policies, SEARMS policies and other legislative requirements - VIII.
-Ensure there are sufficient systems for monitoring compliance with the AHO policies, (name of orgs) policies and relevant legislation of additional occupants report to the Board on additional occupants
+Ensure there are sufficient systems for monitoring compliance with the AHO policies, (name of orgs) policies and relevant legislation

-Housing Officer Effectively apply tenancy management practices in the management

-Operations Manager Monitor and approve requests for additional occupants and provide a

-CEO Approve requests for additional occupants
+Housing Officer Effectively apply tenancy management practices in the management of additional occupants Service Delivery Manager Monitor and approve requests for additional occupants and provide a report to the Board on additional occupants Ensure that policies and procedures are being adhered to by staff and provide necessary training where required CEO Approve requests for additional occupants

 Legislation Residential Tenancies Act 2010

-Related policy Succession of Tenancy
+Related policy Death of Tenant

 Rent and Income Reviews

 AHO Housing Services Guidelines and Policy Framework